 Risk management is the responsibility of every employee in the Group.
-Every one of us must be aware of the risks created by our actions and be accountable for the consequences of those actions.
+We strive to instill awareness of the risks created by their actions and the accountability for the consequences of those actions in our employees.
 We have an established framework to ensure appropriate oversight, accountability and management of all risk types encountered in the course of our business.
-Our organisational control structure provides the three Lines of Defence as follows:
+Our organisational control structure provides the Three Lines Model as follows: